matfax/klassindex/README.md

 ### Annotations

-1. Annotate your annotation with @IndexAnnotated
+1.Annotate your annotation with @IndexAnnotated
 ```kotlin
 @IndexAnnotated
 annotation class YourAnnotation
 ```
-1. Retrieve a list of annotated classes at run-time
+1.Retrieve a list of annotated classes at run-time
 ```kotlin
 KlassIndex.getAnnotated(Component::class)
 ```

 ### Subclasses

-1. Annotate your superclass with @IndexSubclasses
+1.Annotate your superclass with @IndexSubclasses
 ```kotlin
 @IndexSubclasses
 interface YourSuperclass
 ```
-1. Retrieve a list of annotated classes at run-time
+1.Retrieve a list of annotated classes at run-time
 ```kotlin
 KlassIndex.getSubclasses(YourSuperclass::class)
 ```